Fuyukai/pg-purepy/docs/api-lowlevel.rst

 Creation
 --------

-The primary class for the low-level client is :class:`~.pg_purepy.protocol.SansIOClient`.
+The primary class for the low-level client is :class:`~.SansIOClient`.

 .. autoclass:: pg_purepy.SansIOClient
     :members: __init__, encoding, timezone, dead